CristianoBeato/EbonyPixel-Engine/README.txt

 so it would end up looking like: RBDoom3BFG +set fs_game modDirectoryName

-IMPORTANT: RBDOOM-3-BFG does not support old Doom 3 modiciations that include sourcecode modifications in binary form (.dll) You can fork RBDOOM-3-BFG and create a new renamed binary that includes all required C++ game code modifications.
+IMPORTANT: EbonyPixel-Engine does not support old Doom 3 modiciations that include sourcecode modifications in binary form (.dll)
+You can fork EbonyPixel-Engine and create a new renamed binary that includes all required C++ game code modifications.

 ____________________________________________________________________________________